DamianStanger/node-service-host/readme.md

 * Catch all handler if no version was defined in the registration
 * Send message with failure reason to SNS
 * Ensure all failures are handled
+* Stop the streams when the end is reached (throttle)

 ### Future features
 #### Cron job source